Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Power Spectrum Estimation in Asteroseismology

+The noise in the LS estimate at any given frequency $\hat S^{(\mathrm{LS})}(f)$ is $\chi^2$ distributed with 2 degrees of freedom, whereas that in the \texttt{mtNUFFT} estimate $\hat S^{(\mathrm{mt})}(f)$ is $\chi^2_{2K}$ distributed.
+As $K$ increases, the $\chi^2_{2K}$ noise distribution approaches a (symmetric) normal, thereby improving upon the large noise values occurring in the $\chi^2_2 \propto e^{-x/2}$ exponential tail.
+Figure \ref{fig:chi-square} shows these properties of $\chi^2$ distributions. \texttt{mtNUFFT} also reduces out-of-band spectral leakage, and when combined with the F-test in Patil et al. (2024b) improves estimation of (central) frequencies, heights, and widths of the Lorentzians representing p-modes.

-Note that we do not show the low-frequency power excess in Figure \ref{fig:simulation} to focus on mode estimation, but do observe that the granulation background (or continuum) is better estimated using \texttt{mtNUFFT}.
+Note that we do not show the low-frequency power excess in Figure \ref{fig:simulation} to focus on mode estimation, but do expect the amplitude of the granulation background (as well as the exponents of the power law fits) to be better estimated using \texttt{mtNUFFT}.
 A good estimate of the continuum can help deduce granulation and rotational modulation properties \citep{kallinger_2014}, which when combined with mode estimates provide rigorous constraints on stellar models.
-These models can then inform the theory of stellar structure and evolution, and allow precise estimates of mass, radius, age, and other fundamental stellar properties.

-In the following Section \ref{sec:f_test}, we introduce the F-test as an extension of the \texttt{mtNUFFT} periodogram, and discuss how it makes this periodogram ideal for purely periodic signals, e.g. from exoplanet transits, in addition to the quasi-periodic p-modes we analyzed in this section.
+In the following section, we validate these stellar modeling improvements by applying \texttt{mtNUFFT} to the Kepler-91 light curve.
+We demonstrate that our method provides precise stellar age estimates for Galactic archaeology studies and improved models of stellar structure and evolution.